topology-tool-kit/ttk-data/docs/imageProcessing.md

 ## Pipeline description

-This example processes a black and white image (top left view on the above screenshot) to generate a segmentation.
+This example processes a grayscale image (top left view on the above screenshot) to generate a segmentation.
 We will construct the segmentation from the image gradient.

 First, the image is loaded from disk.
-The gradient is computed with ParaView's ComputeDerivatives or Gradient filters.
-Since TTK only works on scalar field, a Calculator is used to compute the gradient magnitude.
+The gradient is computed with ParaView's `ComputeDerivatives` or `Gradient` filters.
+Since TTK only works on scalar field, a `Calculator` is used to compute the gradient magnitude.

 From the gradient magnitude, a simplification step involving